 2: The Stamp Duty Holiday is extended only for those Sold STC -You could call this a more considerate, but also more confident end to the Stamp Duty Holiday.
 With SDLT playing a big part in affordability when buying a house, upping the stamp duty bands on sales that are yet to go through, could potentially do more harm than good.

-A flurry of last minute changes could lead to people’s mortgages in principal being revoked, a nationwide spout of gazundering and ultimately a large proportion of house sales falling through.
+A flurry of last minute changes could lead to people’s house repayments in principal being revoked, a nationwide spout of gazundering and ultimately a large proportion of house sales falling through.
 Not exactly a stunning picture to paint, but nevertheless this approach also comes with a silver lining.
 It shows there’s confidence in demand and signals that it’s expect to remain, or not slump too bad once the Stamp Duty Holiday ends.
 Good intel to have!

 3: Increase The Stamp Duty Rates... slightly (A makeshift transition period?) -